 In 2014, she is Edilia in the new co-production of Almira, Queen of Castille by Händel at the Hamburg State Opera and at the Festival of early Music in Innsbruck conducted by Alessandro De Marchi.
 She also makes her debut as Soeur Constance in Les dialogues des carmélites‘ by Poulenc in Hamburg.

 The season 2015/2016 marks her debut at the Opera Bastille in Paris, France, where she sings the role of Giannetta in L’elisir d’amore by Donizetti, sharing the stage with Roberto Alagna, Aleksandra Kurzak, Ambrogio Maestri and Mario Cassi and conducted by Donato Renzetti.

 Since the season 2015/2016, she is a member of the ensemble Opernhaus Zürich in Switzerland.
 There she makes her debut as Erste Dame in Die Zauberflöte, Servilia in La clemenza di Tito, both by Mozart.
 During the season 2016/2017, she also makes her debut as Ännchen in Der Freischütz by Weber, Sophie in Werther by Massenet and Créuse in Médée by Charpentier.

-Next engagements for the upcoming seasons include Micaëla in Carmen by Bizet at the Bregenz Festival in Austria in summer 2017, Marzelline in Fidelio by Beethoven at Opernhaus Zürich in december 2017 and Aricie in a new production of Hippolyte et Aricie by Rameau, also at Opernhaus Zürich during the season 2018/2019.
+Next engagements for the upcoming seasons include Micaëla in Carmen by Bizet at the Bregenz Festival in Austria in summer 2017, Marzelline in Fidelio by Beethoven and Sophie in Werther at Opernhaus Zürich, the debut as Juliette in Roméo et Juliette at the National Centre for the Performing Arts in Beijing.